actyx-contrib/ng-pond/README.md

 ### 🐟 Use the pond api

 Use the simple pond api in your components as with callbacks or with rxjs observables.
-This will give you the opportunity to modify your fish states in the code or use `async` pipelines to build reactive and simple user interfaces.
+This will give you the opportunity to use your fish states in the code or use `async` pipelines to build reactive and state of the art user interfaces.

 #### 📖 Example: